eweinhaus/EnergyPlan/memory-bank/activeContext.md

    - Test with real users and real XML files
    - Gather feedback on UX and recommendations
    - Validate accuracy with real-world scenarios

+4. **Production Monitoring**
+   - Use Render MCP tools for automated monitoring
+   - Track performance metrics and deployment status
+   - Monitor logs and metrics using provided scripts

 ## Active Decisions & Considerations